 The LFR is completed as follows:

-- Development and Consolidation phase: three LFRs per week or six per fortnight
+- Development and Consolidation phase: a minimum of one LFR per week

 The Student Teacher completes the information set in the table (up until the first summary comments box) in advance of the lesson.
 They use their WPLR from their last meeting with the Mentor to provide some Teachers’ Standards related foci to inform the observation process.
 These weekly foci appear in all lessons observed that week.
 The Student Teacher will also provide Teachers’ Standards related foci specific to the particular lesson and class of pupils.
 The number of either weekly or lesson related foci are not set and should be determined by the individual needs of the Student Teacher.
 The number of rows provide in this table can be adjusted accordingly.